Documentos históricos do Moulin Rouge (1924)

 Moulin Rouge Historical Documents (1924)

-Interesting document from the famous cabaret in Paris, signed in 1924 by the famous dancers Hoffmann Girls.
+Interesting document from the famous cabaret in Paris, signed in 1924 by the famous Hoffmann Girls dancers.

-The Moulin Rouge - which in Portuguese means Red Mill - is a traditional cabaret that was built in 1889.
-Located in the Pigalle district, near Montmartre, it is a symbol of Paris, like the Eiffel Tower or the Champs Elysées.
-Linked to the "bohemian" history of the city, it continues to attract tourists from all over the world and is imitated by many concert halls around the world.
-The dancers, like the famous Mistinguett, are stars hired after a very competitive and rigorous international selection.
+The Moulin Rouge – which in Portuguese means Red Mill – is a traditional cabaret that was built in 1889.
+Located in the Pigalle district, near Montmartre, it is a symbol of Paris, like the Eiffel Tower or the Champs-Élysées.
+Linked to the city's "bohemian" history, it continues to attract tourists from all over the world and is imitated by many cabarets worldwide.
+The dancers, like the famous Mistinguett, are stars hired after a very competitive and rigorous international selection process.

 Why are these documents rare?

-Gertrude Hoffman (1885 - 1966) was a 20th century dancer and choreographer who was very successful, but also generated a lot of controversy with bold visual innovations for the time, both in the United States and in Europe.
-Already famous, she became manager of the Gertrude Hoffman Girls, a dance troupe with a chorus and a crew of 18 to 25 dancers who performed on stages in New York as well as at the famous Moulin Rouge nightclub in Paris until the middle of the 19th century. from the 1930s, in the heyday of this legendary house.
+Gertrude Hoffman (1885 - 1966) was a 20th-century dancer and choreographer who achieved great success but also generated considerable controversy with her daring visual innovations for the time, both in the United States and Europe.
+Already famous, she became the manager of the Gertrude Hoffman Girls, a dance group with a chorus and a team of 18 to 25 dancers that performed on stages in New York, as well as at the famous Moulin Rouge nightclub in Paris, until the mid-1930s, at the height of this legendary establishment.

 Back to blog